Conditions in reception facilities

 The Ministry of Interior, which is responsible for Basic Care during the admissibility procedure, outsourced their day-to-day management to a state-owned agency, BBU GmbH, while remaining the responsible authority.
 The BBU GmbH took over in December 2020 from a private company that used to be subcontracted by the Ministry.

-There was public uproar when the BBU GmbH only provided tents for some asylum seekers due to the lack of facilities and the lack of cooperation of the provinces in fall 2022.
-Due to the high number of arrivals in the province of Burgenland the police was not able to start off the asylum procedures for all the applicants entering the country (see access to the territory and Procedures).
+Conditions in the reception centres of the federal provinces vary, but they had constantly improved along with the decrease of persons staying in the centres.
+When the BBU GmbH was funded to take over in December 2020, a decrease of reception capacity at federal state level was expected.
+The federal reception capacity reached its limits in October 2022, mainly because of the lack of cooperation of the provinces and the high number of arrivals from Ukrainian refugees.
+There was public uproar when the BBU GmbH only provided tents for some asylum applicants due to the lack of facilities and the lack of cooperation of the provinces in fall 2022.
+Due to the high number of arrivals in the province of Burgenland the police was not able to start off the asylum procedures for all the applicants entering the country (see Access to the territory and Procedures).

 In December 2022, the NGO Diakonie Flüchtlingsdienst represented an asylum seeker from Belarus who was denied entry at a so-called waiting zone and thus grew homeless.
 An application for an interim measure was brought in at the ECtHR.
 The authorities reacted immediately and offered accommodation and modified the process of the waiting zones.
 As a consequence, and due to the decrease in arrivals, at the start of 2023 there were no more reports of cases of homeless applicants.
-The situation has calmed down further over the year 2023 (see chart above).
+The situation calmed down further over 2023 and 2024 (see chart above).

-Systematic research on the standards in the basic care system of the federal provinces has not been carried out in recent years.
-At the end of 2021, however, asylkoordination österreich carried out a nationwide survey where the concerned NGOs working in basic care, were interviewed.
-The findings of this research have been incorporated throughout this Chapter.
-As regards the minimum standard, the Regional Ministers on Integration agreed on a common recommendation on a minimum standard of 8m2 for each person and 4m2 for each additional person in September 2014.[5]
+As regards the minimum standard, the regional refugee counsellors agreed on a common recommendation on a minimum standard of 8m2 for each person and 4m2 for each additional person in September 2014.[3]
 According to the findings of the survey, the minimum standard is met in all states.
 In Lower Austria, a better standard is being applied (9m²+5m²+6m²).
-However, due to the increase in asylum applications in 2021, the authority reduced the standard within the framework of the ‘Emergency Ordinance’ to 8m²+4m²+4m², which in reality means that more people can be accommodated in one room.
+However, due to the increase in asylum applications in 2021 and 2022, the authority reduced the standard within the framework of the ‘Emergency Ordinance’ to 8m²+4m²+4m², which in reality means that more people can be accommodated in one room.
 The minimum standards also define a maximum occupancy of 5 persons per room.
 This is complied with in most places, and some NGOs try to advocate for a 2-bed occupancy where possible.
-In Burgenland, Lower Austria, Styria and Tyrol, single adults are also partly placed in 6-8 bedrooms.
-During regular inspections by the authorities in Burgenland, other structural deficiencies have been reported.[6]
+In Burgenland, Lower Austria, Styria and Tyrol, single adults are also partly placed in 6-8 bedrooms.[4]

-Depending on the infrastructure, asylum seekers may live in an apartment and have their own kitchen and sanitary facilities, which is sometimes the case in former guesthouses.
+Depending on the infrastructure, asylum applicants may live in an apartment and have their own kitchen and sanitary facilities, which is sometimes the case in former guesthouses.
 Usually, single persons share the room with other people.
 Housing in flats offers more privacy and the possibility of retreat and enables more independent living.
 This form of housing is also particularly suitable for vulnerable groups such as victims of violence or LGBTIQ people.

 Basic care facilities in Austria vary widely in terms of size, equipment and infrastructure.
-There are facilities with up to 260/300 places (Tyrol, Vienna) but also facilities with 20, 50, 80, 90, 120-150 places.
-In addition, asylum seekers are also accommodated in private flats rented by NGOs, coordinated on a mobile basis via care teams.
+There are facilities with up to 260/600 places (Tyrol, Vienna) but also facilities with 20, 50, 80, 90, 120-150 places.
+In addition, asylum applicants are also accommodated in private flats rented by NGOs, coordinated on a mobile basis via care teams.
 This form of housing is also ‘called mobile assisted living’.
-In the provinces as well as in Vienna, some asylum seekers are also accommodated in flats.
+In the provinces as well as in Vienna, some asylum applicants are also accommodated in flats.
 The city of Vienna has announced that it would like to move away from large-scale reception models and invest in smaller accommodation units or flats.
 In the federal states, there are mainly smaller facilities with capacity ranging from 5 to 40 places.
 Larger facilities are rather rare and usually located in the cities or near a city (e.g. in Linz in Upper Austria, Eisenstadt in Burgenland, Innsbruck in Tyrol).
 In Vienna, most facilities are supervised 24h due to a higher amount of care capacity and accommodation of person with increased need of care.

-Organisations providing care for asylum seekers receive a fixed sum per person and per day, which is aimed to cover all relevant costs.
+Organisations providing care for asylum applicants receive a fixed sum per person and per day, which is aimed to cover all relevant costs.
 The last increase in the daily rates took place in 2022, before in 2016.
 This means that although staffing costs, rent and operating and material costs increase annually, refugee aid organisations always have to cope with the same budget.
-There are no other compensation from the state that could compensate for these costs.
-Yet, raising the daily rates and an annual valorisation are essential to ensure quality care and services for asylum seekers.
-NGOs argue that the amount of the daily rates must be oriented towards the needs of asylum seekers, so that care can take place “with respect for human dignity”, as stated in the minimum standards of basic care.[7]
+There are no other compensations from the state that could compensate for these costs.
+Yet, raising the daily rates and an annual valorisation are essential to ensure quality care and services for asylum applicants.
+NGOs argue that the amount of the daily rates must be oriented towards the needs of asylum applicants, so that care can take place “with respect for human dignity”, as stated in the minimum standards of basic care.[5]

-In most reception centres, asylum seekers are responsible for keeping their rooms and the common areas clean, and in some cases this can be remunerated (from € 2.5 to € 5 per hour – this refers to the so-called “remuneration for auxiliary and cleaning activities in accommodation facilities”; i.e. “Remu-work” in short).
+In almost all reception centres in the federal states, asylum applicants are responsible for keeping their rooms and the common areas clean, and in some cases, this can be remunerated (from € 2.5 to € 5 per hour – this refers to the so-called “remuneration for auxiliary and cleaning activities in accommodation facilities”; i.e. “Remu-work” in short).
 Regarding the allowed free amount for income, the same guidelines apply in almost all federal states.
-Remu-work has a monthly allowance of € 110 in all federal states except Vienna, Burgenland and Tyrol.
-In Vienna and Burgenland there is € 200 per person for Remu-work and in Tyrol € 240.
-In Tyrol and Burgenland there is an additional allowance of € 80 for each family member, in Vienna this does not apply for Remu-work but only for regular work.[9]
+Remu-work has a monthly allowance of € 110 in all federal states except Tyrol where it is € 240.
+In all federal states there is an additional allowance of € 80 for each family member.[7]

-In Vienna, Tyrol and Upper Austria, there are only facilities that allow self-sufficiency.
-All other provinces have facilities both with self-sufficiency and full-sufficiency.
-In Styria, as explained above, all facilities run by Caritas Styria have partial self-sufficiency, which means that part of the food is provided and part is paid out.
-People receive € 150[10] per month and pocket money.
+There is a tendency of allowing asylum applicants to cook themselves as it contributes to their well-being and reduces tensions.
+In the federal reception centres, cooking or taking food into the living room or bedroom is not allowed.
+In Vienna, Vorarlberg, Tyrol and Upper Austria, all facilities allow self-sufficiency.
+All other provinces have facilities both with self-sufficiency and no self-sufficiency.
+In Styria, as explained above, all facilities run by Caritas Styria have partial self-sufficiency, which means that part of the food is provided, and part is paid out.
+People receive € 150[9] per month and pocket money.
 All other facilities in Styria are self-catering facilities where people receive € 195/month food allowance and pocket money.
-In Tyrol adult asylum seekers are given € 245 per month to organise meals by themselves.
+In Tyrol adult asylum applicants are given € 245 per month to organise meals by themselves.
 In Vienna, the amount of the food allowance was increased to € 6.50 per person in 2022.
 Some organisations are tax-exempt, for example Caritas, and others are not.
-Depending on this, the daily rate provided can be used gross for net or 10% VAT must be deducted.[11]
+Depending on this, the daily rate provided can be used gross for net or 10% VAT must be deducted.[10]

 sufficiency